-- One 2-pound boneless pork loin roast, with skin and a generously thick layer of fat and, if possible, with the skin still attached, tied with string (see LC Note above)
+- One 2-pound boneless pork loin roast, with skin and a generously thick layer of fat and, if possible, with the skin still attached, tied with string*

 - 1 to 2 teaspoons mild olive oil

 - Freshly ground black pepper and coarse kosher or sea salt

-- 1. Preheat the oven to 475°F (246°C) and line a rimmed baking sheet or shallow roasting pan with foil.
+- 1. Preheat the oven to 475°F (250°C).
+Line a rimmed baking sheet or shallow roasting pan with foil.

-- 2. Dry the pork skin thoroughly by patting it with paper towels.
+- 2. Pat the pork skin with paper towels until its completely dry.
 Using a sharp knife, score the skin by making deep, long, parallel cuts, 1/8 to 1/4 inch apart, in the fat, being careful not to cut through to the underlying pork.
-Rub the skin with the oil and then sprinkle with pepper and a generous amount coarse salt.
+Rub the skin with the oil and then sprinkle with pepper and a generous amount of coarse salt.